Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Proposed Method

 where $\odot$ denotes the element-wise product.
-Last, the current hidden state vector is computed by
+The current hidden state vector is computed by

-It is worth noting that in Eqs. \eqref{eq:ft} to \eqref{eq:ht}, we omit the subscript index $i$ because the LSTM cell is shared across orientations.
+Here, we omit the subscript index $i$ because the LSTM cell is shared across orientations.
 After the LSTM, we represent the $t$-th LV slice $\bm x^{(t)}$ by $\{\bm h^{(t)}_i\}_{i=1}^3$, based on which we use linear regression to predict the eleven LV indices: